Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Effectiveness of LLM-Generated Data

 We have shown that our LLM-based data generation paradigm obtains high prediction accuracy, and even outperforms models trained on human data whenever sufficient synthetic data points are available.
 This section provides a more careful analysis of the effectiveness of this approach, by evaluating accuracy with respect to each \emph{individual} expert strategy separately.
 In Figure \ref{fig:strategies_performance}, each subplot corresponds to an individual expert strategy.\footnote{One can ask whether training a prediction model only on the individual expert interaction data (instead of using data that includes interactions of players with other experts) yields a higher accuracy.
-Appendix \ref{app:per-exp-res} shows the answer is negative.}
+At the end of this section, we show that the answer is negative.}

 \paragraph{Comparison to human-generated data} The LLM-based approach with Qwen-2-72B generated data always outperforms the models trained on 32 human players.
-Moreover, in some cases it even outperforms models trained on 110 human players.
+Moreover, in some cases, it even outperforms models trained on 110 human players.
 These results indicate that the LLM-based approach is quite robust: not only that averaging over strategies yields a high accuracy in the prediction task, but also human actions against each strategy separately can be accurately predicted.

 Interestingly, one of those cases in which our result is significantly effective, is the case of the \texttt{Greedy} strategy, which simply means the expert always sends the review corresponding to the highest score, regardless of the actual quality of the hotel, or the history of interactions with the DM player.
 This particular expert strategy is important for two reasons: first, it represents a very common and typical behavior of a naive expert who aims to greedily persuade non-sophisticated users towards opting in.
 Second, it turns out that the \texttt{Greedy} expert strategy is very effective in terms of expert utility maximization. \citet{raifer-etal-2022-designing} empirically studied a similar language-based persuasion game, and demonstrated the effectiveness of the \texttt{Greedy} strategy when used against human DMs.
 This aligns with our experimental setting, in which the \texttt{Greedy} expert strategy is shown to be the best expert strategy among all six strategies considered, against both human and LLM-based DMs (see Appendix \ref{app:per-exp}).
 These arguments suggest that \texttt{Greedy} experts are expected to exist in many realistic cases.